jultty/blog/content/posts/introducing-tori.md

 tori is a bird that has just hatched, so everything is still very, very crude.
 At this stage, the docs often show intentions rather than implemented functionality.
 Still, because it is something I've come to depend on, it has this rewarding sense of usefulness behind it.

 If it sounds interesting to you, take a look.
-You can follow development at the main [Git repository](https://brew.bsd.cafe/tori/tori) in BSD.Cafe's Git forge or through its mirrors on [GitHub](https://github.com/tori-nest/tori) and [Codeberg](https://codeberg.org/tori/tori).
+You can follow development at the [main repository at Codeberg](https://codeberg.org/tori/tori) or through its mirrors on [GitHub](https://github.com/tori-nest/tori) and [elsewhere](https://tori.jutty.dev/code).
 Going forward, I will also probably be talking a lot about it on my [Mastodon profile](https://mastodon.bsd.cafe/@jutty).